nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 ### Adding, Overriding, and Removing "_core" Functionality & Components
 You as the developer can choose to use CMC-Core's AppContainer.js as it is and merely change config files to point at other layers or you can build your own AppContainer.js to remove core components, duplicate core components and modify them, or add your own entirely new components.
 To do this, modify `src/index.js` to point at `src/components/App/AppContainer` instead of `src/_core/components/App/AppContainer` and edit the former accordingly.
 It is **strongly** recommended that all of the work you do is **outside** of `src/_core` to avoid future merge conflicts with new versions of CMC (upgrading will be discussed later on in this document) and to keep a clean reference to the Core code.
 It is also recommended that you duplicate whatever folder structure you need from core in the parent `src` folder.
 Similar to components, you can swap out utilities Reducer functions by changing imports in `src/reducers/index.js`, and change styles by overriding them with SASS in `src/styles.scss`.
 Also note that to override certain MapWrappers (map functionality implementation classes for specific map libraries like Openlayers and Cesium) you should modify the imports in `src/utils/MapCreator.js` and substitute or add your own MapWrapper class.

 In general, the best way to start altering a part of `_core` is to copy the piece into an area outside of `_core`, make the modifications you want then alter the imports necessary to use your new version.
 It is sometimes the case that these alterations are recursive in nature (e.g. if `_core/A` imports `_core/B` and you want to modify `_core/B` you will need a new `B` and a new `A` to import it).
 If you are familiar with inheritance, be sure to check if your altered version can simply extend the `_core` version and thus save you quite a bit of code duplication and management.
-Similarly, many pieces of `_core` (such as the reducers) can be overriden using composition (e.g. create a new reducer class that defers everything except the functions you care about to an instance of the `_core` reducer).
+Similarly, many pieces of `_core` (such as the reducers) can be overridden using composition (e.g. create a new reducer class that defers everything except the functions you care about to an instance of the `_core` reducer).
 Look through the [Example Projects](https://podaac-git.jpl.nasa.gov:8443/cmc/cmc-core/blob/master/docs/EXAMPLE_PROJECTS.md) to see this in action.

 ## The CMC Build Process
 [It's really quite straight forward](http://chucksblog.typepad.com/.a/6a00d83451be8f69e201bb07e83109970d-popup).
 The following sections outline the build process for CMC following installation (`npm install`) which involves copying files and folders, configuring and running Webpack to combine, compile, and minify code, running a development server, and much more.
 While it may seem a little overwhelming, non-core developers may never actually need to modify most of these steps.

 ### Post-Install
 After `npm install` runs successfully, npm automatically looks for a script called `postinstall`.
 The `package.json` file contains a script called `postinstall` which points to a shell script `scripts/postinstall.sh`, so npm sees this and runs this script.
-This `scripts/postinstall.sh` script is used to add the `assets/assets` folder for serving static files asyncronously in production.
+This `scripts/postinstall.sh` script is used to add the `assets/assets` folder for serving static files asynchronously in production.
 After the folder is added, several libraries and images from `node_modules`, `src/_core`, and `lib` are added into `assets/assets`.
-Serving files from `assets/assets` is a useful last resort approach for files that aren't behaving well with webpack, libraries that require asyncronous loading of files and data (like Cesium), etc.
+Serving files from `assets/assets` is a useful last resort approach for files that aren't behaving well with webpack, libraries that require asynchronous  loading of files and data (like Cesium), etc.

 ### Webpack
 In short:
 > webpack takes modules with dependencies and generates static assets representing those modules.

-Webpack is one of the most popular moduler bundlers, or, build systems for web applications (as of early 2017) and continues to increase in popularity and stability.
+Webpack is one of the most popular module bundlers, or, build systems for web applications (as of early 2017) and continues to increase in popularity and stability.
 Webpack was chosen for CMC over other build systems because almost every React/Redux starter kit and project uses Webpack.
 Alternatively you could use a combo of grunt/gulp/browserify/etc/etc if you really think some other combo is better.
 CMC uses webpack version 1 for now although weback version 2 is coming out as of early 2017 so CMC may upgrade to the new version if time and stability permit.
 Read more about webpack version 1 over in the docs [https://webpack.github.io/docs/](here).

 Webpack is complicated and does a lot but once you get over the learning curve (or avoid it entirely and just tweak existing configurations) it's great, very flexible, and does a lot right out of the box.
 Webpack driven from a JS configuration file (or multiple files in our case for development and production).